All Episodes

 Exactly.

-So the U.S. attorney in Illinois.
+So the U.S. Attorney in Illinois.

-So this isn't just some this isn't some crackpot theory out there.
+So this isn't just some, this isn't some crackpot theory out there.

-The U.S. attorney in Illinois is saying that they have received intelligence, which means they've just picked up online stuff, that ISIS is reaching out to Ferguson protesters.
+The U.S. Attorney in Illinois is saying that they have received intelligence, which means they've just picked up online stuff, that ISIS is reaching out to Ferguson protesters.

-So don't think that the rest of the world isn't watching what's going on here and thinking, hmm, and that bad actors around the world, including those that behead, crucify, rape pillage, and mass murder.
+So don't think that the rest of the world isn't watching what's going on here and thinking, hmm, and that bad actors around the world, including those that behead, crucify, rape, pillage, and mass murder, they're reaching out to those in Ferguson and they're saying, you know, keep it up.

-They're actually also specifically now, and this was on some accounts that I saw on from a site intelligence group, S I T E. They do great stuff.
+They're actually also specifically now, and this was on some accounts that I saw from a site intelligence group, S-I-T-E.

 There's a cyber jihad.

-And they said that there's now, no surprise here, a call from ISIS to kill cops and military, but kill cops uh here in the United States.
+And they said that there's now, no surprise here, a call from ISIS to kill cops and military, but kill cops here in the United States.

-Cops in military.
+Cops and military.

-Now that's who you should target.
+That's who you should target.

 But they've had the largest counterterrorism raids in their history.